vuestorefront/storefront-api/README.md

 Works great with Magento1, Magento2, Spree, OpenCart, Pimcore out of the box.
 [Easy to integrate with custom backends](https://github.com/DivanteLtd/storefront-integration-sdk).

 You can use **Storefront GraphQL API** to integrate **all your backend systems** under single GraphQL/REST API with your eCommerce frontend.
-By default all the catalog information are stored in ElasticSearch and all the write operations are being forwarded to the **platform driver** (Magento1, Magento2, Spree and others avaialble),
+By default all the catalog information are stored in ElasticSearch and all the write operations are being forwarded to the **platform driver** (Magento1, Magento2, Spree and others avaialble).

 <img src="https://divante.com/github/storefront-api/graphql-playground.png" alt="GraphQL Playground is included"/>
 <em style="text-align:center;">This is a screen showing the GraphQL Playground on storefront-api schema. <a href="https://divanteltd.github.io/storefront-graphql-api-schema/">Check the schema docs</a>.
 It can be 100% customized.</em>